-Sources: *Moore County Schools, **Baldwin County Board of Education.
+Sources: U.S. Bureau of Labor Statistics, ONET Online, Moore County Schools, Baldwin County Board of Education, *PayScale

 Step 1: Meet Educational Requirements

 Most school districts require substitute teachers to have a bachelor's degree in any academic discipline from an accredited college or university.
 Some school districts require a minimum number of college credit hours.
-Yet in other instances, only a high school diploma may be required.
-These differences in education may also depend upon if the substitute teacher is short-term or long-term.
+Yet in other institutions, only a high school diploma may be required.
+These differences in education may also depend upon if the substitution is short-term or long-term.
 Additionally, some employers may request professional experience with school age children for individuals who don't have a bachelor's degree.

 Step 2: Obtain Substitute Teacher Certification